 We the People has a built-in authentic performance assessment: simulated congressional hearings.
 The simulated hearings allow students to demonstrate their knowledge and understanding of constitutional principles.
 Students will have the opportunity to evaluate, take, and defend positions on relevant historical and contemporary issues.

-The hearing questions for the middle and high state competitions have been released.
-Please check the competition and showcase information section to download copies.
+The hearing questions for the middle and high state competitions are now released.
+To view the questions go to the competition and showcase information section.

 -